-Dr. Valerie Olmo is a Term Associate Professor and Academic Advisor in the Biology Department of George Mason University.
+Dr. Valerie Olmo is a Term Associate Professor and the Director for Undergraduate Studies in the Biology Department of George Mason University.
 After completing her BS in Biology degree at Boston College, Dr. Olmo went on to earn a PhD in Biochemistry and Molecular Biology from the Johns Hopkins University Bloomberg School of Public Health.
 Following 3 years of postdoctoral research at the University of Maryland Baltimore County (UMBC), Dr. Olmo joined the faculty of the Biology department here at Mason in Fall 2014.

 In addition to mentoring undergraduate researchers independently and as students in her Developmental Biology lecture and laboratory courses, Dr. Olmo teaches sections of the lower level Cell Structure and Function course (BIOL213).
 Dr. Olmo also teaches a couple of different seminar courses that are meant to complement the rigorous coursework taken by Biology majors including: